pesalerno/Chimanta-genomics/README.md

 ![Mou icon](http://www.climax-magazine.com/wp-content/uploads/2013/02/Glowacz_Jaeger_des_Augenblicks_2_Snapseed.jpg)

+>Corresponding author <patriciasalerno@gmail.com>.
+All materials in this repository are the Intellectual Property of **Patricia E. Salerno** and official collaborators of this project.

 ## general workflow

-**NOTE**: this workflow includes three general datasets for the two species, *Tepuihyla edelcae* and *Stefania ginesi*.
-The first two datasets are several libraries of ddRAD (Illumina 150bp PE) for both species, and the third dataset is Roche 454 data obtained for a single individual of *Tepuihyla edelcae*.
+**NOTE**: this workflow includes two datasets for the species *Tepuihyla edelcae* and *Stefania ginesi*, obtained using ddRAD (Illumina 150bp PE) for both species.
 Workflow goes from raw data to final analyses.

->Corresponding author <patriciasalerno@gmail.com>.
-All materials in this repository are the Intellectual Property of **Patricia E. Salerno** and official collaborators of this project.

 >more info on each individual workflow can be found [here](https://github.com/pesalerno/Chimanta-genomics/blob/master/README_Stefania.txt) for *Stefania* and [here](https://github.com/pesalerno/Chimanta-genomics/blob/master/README_Tepuihyla.txt) for *Tepuihyla*.